 Veterans can also access online what is perhaps the most complete VA claims and information site and become enrolled in the VA's online eBenefits program by going to their Secure and Encrypted Online Portal

 The eBenefits program provides the most convenient way for those who have a need to handle their own affairs due to distance from your county office, or any other factor where convenience, privacy, security are issues that matter.
 The direct access to your Dept. of Defense (branch of service), VA, and National Personnel records all in one place that eBenefits provides is something even your county veteran's office cannot offer.

 All VA matters on eBenefits are handled in a secure, encrypted environment to assure that your privacy and security are always and in all ways respected.
 Check into this program today!!
 It may be one of the best moves you'll make as a veteran!

-However, if you'd rather just come in and discuss your needs and questions in person, please give us a call and we will make an appointment for you.
+However, if you'd rather just come into our office and discuss your needs and questions in person, do please give us a call and we will make an appointment for you.
 541-575-1631

 All veterans are entitled to apply for VA Medical care.
 There are eligibility requirements which must be met, and veterans are assigned to Priority groups based on certain criteria of Service Connection and financial need.
 A completed application, VA Form 10-10EZ, and a copy of the veteran's DD-214, are required for determination of eligibility.
 Submission of these items can be accomplished through this office, or by simply taking them in person to the Burns, Oregon VA Clinic